DMan113/Task_2-Named-entity-recognition-image-classification-/README.md

 ## Dataset
 - **NER Dataset**: A JSON file containing sentences and their corresponding entity labels.
 - **Image Dataset**: A structured collection of images categorized into different classes (e.g., animals, objects, etc.).
+- The image dataset can be downloaded from Kaggle: [Animals Image Dataset](https://www.kaggle.com/datasets/your-dataset-link)

 ## Contributing
 Contributions are welcome!
 Please submit a pull request or open an issue for any suggestions or improvements.